-- 1. Make sure all vehicle occupants buckle their safety belts.
-For more information on safety belts and their proper usage, refer to the Seating and Safety Restraints chapter. - 2.
-Make sure the headlamps and electrical accessories are off. - Make sure the parking brake is set.
+1. Make sure all vehicle occupants have buckled their safety belts.
+For more information on safety belts and their proper usage, refer to the Seating and Safety Restraints chapter.

+2. Make sure vehicle accessories are off.

+• Make sure the parking brake is set.